Aryadeshmukh19/Sea-ice-melt-dashboard/README.md

 # :snowflake: Sea Ice melt dashboard

-A simple Streamlit app showing the ice melt record over 50 years of different seas worldwide.
+A Streamlit app showing the ice melt record over 50 years of different seas worldwide providing statistical data for analysis and prediction.

 ### How to run it on your own machine